 - Garlic- Fresh chopped garlic adds tons of flavors.
 Do not miss this.
 Use garlic powder, minced garlic or garlic paste if fresh garlic is not available.

 - Herbs- Freshly chopped cilantro or parsley pairs well to garlish shakshuka.
+In case you do not like cilantro or parsley, check the best substitutes for cilantro and parsley.

 - Onion- I use white onion while making egg shakshouka.
 But any other onion red onion, yellow onion works just fine.
 Cook them in olive oil for a while till they caramalize a bit.
 Believe me it makes a difference in the final outcome.